 Many species have pores beneath the back limbs, males usually have a prominent bulge behind the anal area, and they also have multiple large tubercles on both sides near the base of the tail.
 Some species even have toe pads that give them extra adhesion and allow them to run on vertical or slippery surfaces.

 Some species of geckos can even run across the glass, while others have feet similar to birds which allow them to cling to trees or rocks.
 They usually lay two eggs per clutch and hide during the day in confined spaces.

-Most of them feed with insects, but also like sap and nectar.
-But other large species feed with vertebrates too.
+Most of them feed on insects, but also like sap and nectar.
+Other large species will feed on vertebrates too.
 The Cyrtodactylus tuberculatus has been seen eating frogs and even other geckos.